chrismendes/test-bookmarks/readme.md

   > A sample application allowing the user to add/edit/delete bookmark URLs.
 Implemented with "vanilla" JavaScript (ES6) (no libraries or frameworks)

-  > Run the app at: https://app-bookmarks.chrismendes.uk (may show insecure SSL certificate while new)
+  > Run the app at: https://app-bookmarks.chrismendes.uk

-  > Or: https://bookmark-manager-bac58.web.app (https/SSL secure)

 ## Overview